 There are thousands (millions??) of lily pads on these ponds.

 Definitely Glacier.
 The trails made it super easy to actually hike UP and IN the mountains, as opposed to Grand Teton, where you mostly saw the big mountain views from a distance.
 And at the end of nearly every trail is a lake with the most blue water you’ve ever seen.

 MOST UNIQUE: YELLOWSTONE

-Yellowstone is HUGE, and the variety in what you can see is awesome.
-You’ll find mountains, canyons, rivers, a lakes, grassy valleys, and unique landscapes like hot springs and geysers that come from sitting on a volcano.
+Yellowstone is HUGE, and the variety of what you can see is awesome.
+You’ll find mountains, canyons, rivers, lakes, grassy valleys, and unique landscapes like hot springs and geysers that come from sitting on a volcano.